CloudsWeight/instaKatoolin/README.md

 # instaKatoolin
-simple bash script cloning katoolin git into /opt then running katoolin to install the Kali toolset on Debian
+simple bash script cloning katoolin git into /opt then running katoolin to be able to install some or all of the Kali toolset on Debian